hydrargyrum/eye/docs/shortcuts.rst

 Custom actions
 --------------

-In :doc:`configuration`, it's possible to use the :doc:`eye.connector.registerShortcut` decorator with a function to bind the shortcut to the function.
+In :doc:`configuration`, it's possible to use the :doc:`eye.connector.register_shortcut` decorator with a function to bind the shortcut to the function.

 See :doc:`eye.connector`.